-Research and innovation activities are embedded in everything we do.
+Research studies can help us improve how we care for our patients and their families.
+We know high-performing healthcare systems embed research opportunities in the care they provide.
 At AHS you can find us working on studies that focus on the prevention of illness and disease, testing new treatments and technologies, examining quality of life improvements, and even how changes in patient flow improve the overall health system.
-You can see a sampling of these successes in our Research & Innovation Stories section or our Annual Reports.

-AHS enforces the Civility vicinity Act and the Freedom of Information and Privacy Act to make sure that any information collected, used, or disclosed meets provincial legislation.
-To comply with the legislation, AHS requires clinical researchers to submit plans for how they will safeguard the health information they collect.
+To comply with the legislation, AHS requires clinical researchers to gain approval from a research ethics board for a study and to submit plans for how they will safeguard the health information they collect.

-To get involved in research, speak with someone on your care team, contact the AHS Research office at [email protected], or check out one of the searchable databases below.
-Even if you are not currently a patient, you may participate in many studies as part of a healthy comparison group.
+To get involved in research, speak with someone on your care team or check out one of the searchable databases below.
+Even if you are not currently a patient, you or a family member may participate in many studies as part of a healthy comparison group.